fbpx

 • Software failure

-In all these cases, backup and recovery services provide a recent backup that can restore the system and/or data in question.
+In all these cases, backup and recovery services provide a recent copy of all relevant data that can restore the system in question.

-2. What systems are typically covered in backup and recovery services?
+2. What systems are typically covered under backup and recovery services?

-DRaaS solutions typically cover every system where catastrophic data loss could occur.
-That includes:
+DRaaS solutions usually cover every system where catastrophic data loss could occur.
+This includes:

 • Network